-20 files related to this area.
+16 files related to this area.

 In these matters we investigated, advised, liaised and negotiated on behalf of clients for whom applications had been made to the Guardianship List of the Victorian Civil & Administrative Tribunal (VCAT) for the appointment of a guardian.
-We represented our clients at Tribunal hearings, ensuring that their views and wishes were clearly communicated to the Tribunal and that if orders were made, they were fully understood by our clients, and negotiated with relevant parties.
+We represented our clients at Tribunal hearings, ensuring that their views and wishes were clearly communicated and were fully understood by our clients, and negotiated with relevant parties.

 Outcomes: most of these cases resulted in appointments of guardians acceptable to our clients; in some cases orders were revoked.
 Some applications were dismissed or withdrawn.
-One application was adjourned to enable appropriate supported accommodation to be considered; the accommodation was accepted and the application for Guardianship was then withdrawn.

-Priority area: Advancing the rights of people to have accommodation/ service/ access to services/quality of service that meet their needs and conform with the principles of the Disability Act 2006
+Priority area: Advancing the rights of people to have accommodation/ services/ access to services/quality of service that meet their needs and conform with the principles of the Disability Act 2006